MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/attribute-qualification-prompts.md

 ]
 ```

-## Get the Elements of an Attribute
+## Get the elements of an attribute

 After getting an attribute qualification prompt's available objects, the user may need to get the elements of some attributes to construct their own view filter expression.
 Use the following REST API endpoints to retrieve the elements of an attribute: